kyr0/port-vhoster/README.md

 port-vhoster
 ==========

-# A dead simple HTTP vhost proxy routing / port sharing implementation for node.js
+# A simple HTTP vhost reverse proxy / port sharing implementation for node.js.
+Run multiple node HTTP servers (Domains, IP's) through one port.

-This project implements a simple HTTP multi domain name / IP / directory vhost port forwarding router/proxy using the http-proxy module.
-It does what a reverse proxy does for you combined with some mod_rewrite feature support.
+This project implements a simple HTTP multi domain name / IP / directory HTTP reverse proxy for virtual hosting / port sharing.
+It simply does what a reverse proxy does combined with some mod_rewrite feature support.

-It also shows the power of node.js by being implemented in less than 100 lines of code.
+This project also shows the power of node.js by being implemented in less than 100 lines of code.

 ## Prerequisites